Nothing Ear (2) Headphones Review

 Check out our recommendations for the best wireless Bluetooth earbuds, the best noise cancelling earbuds, and the best sounding wireless earbuds.

-The Nothing Ear Truly Wireless are very similar to the Nothing Ear (2) Truly Wireless with some improvements such as a better battery life.
-They both fit about the same with almost identical cases, and the Ear Truly Wireless have a more balanced sound profile, but they're similar sounding.
+The Nothing Ear are very similar to the Nothing Ear (2) with some small improvements.
+They both fit about the same with almost identical cases and they sound fairly similar.
 Both have plenty of the same app features, such as EQ and multi-device pairing.
-The Ear Truly Wireless also have slightly better noise isolation.
-Meanwhile, the Ear (2) Truly Wireless exhibit less weighted harmonic distortion.
-Still, the Ear Truly Wireless are either the same or better in most regards than the Ear (2) Truly Wireless.
+The Ear also have slightly better noise isolation and a better battery life.
+Still, the Ear (2) have enough similarities that you don't necessarily need to upgrade immediately.

 Beats Studio Buds + True Wireless